mjhorvath/LGEO-Management-Tools/docs/project_notes.md

 # NOTES
-* The files "LGEO.xml", "lg_colors.lst" and "lg_elements.lst" need to be updated after every addition made to the LGEO library.
+* The files "LGEO.xml", "lg_colors.lst" and "lg_elements.lst" need to be updated after every change made to the LGEO library.

 # LIBRARY MANAGEMENT